Email Us Today! contact@umonics.sg

 Developing Language Through Social Competence: Activities that Promote Language Development

 Language acquisition is a pivotal aspect of human development.
 Effective communication with others is essential in our everyday existence, and it commences in early childhood.
 One significant factor that influences language development is social competence.
 Social competence pertains to an individual’s capacity to interact proficiently with others and discern social cues.
-The acquisition of social competence is crucial for language development as it imparts preschoolers with the aptitude to articulate their ideas and emotions coherently.
-In this piece, we shall delve into the various activities that foster language development through social competence.
+Crucially, the acquisition of social competence is crucial for language development as it imparts preschoolers with the aptitude to articulate their ideas and emotions coherently.
+In this piece, we shall delve into various activities that foster language development through social competence.

 I. Reading